 Dovedale is a wonderful beauty spot which is a great starting point for walks of all levels.
 It’s suitable for families with small children as well.

 Whether you want an easy short walk or something longer and more demanding, you decide!
-You can leisurely walk by the river or you can take it to the hills.
+You can leisurely walk by the river or you can take it to the hills, Dovedale has it all.

 We started our walk with a plan in mind – we wanted to follow one of the Dovedale walks we found online but I quickly gave up following instructions as it wasn’t straightforward and I had no map of the route on my phone.

 Instead, we decided to follow the path by the river and create our own walking route.
 I am glad we did.
 See the map of our walk below (starting in Thorpe).

 Walking by the river Dove is lovely.
 The scenery is beautiful and as you walk you have to remember to look up.
 You will see some interesting rock formations and even caves!
 We’ve actually been in one of them (Reynard’s Cave) and to reach it we had to climb up a really steep slope which was very slippery – something to keep in mind if you decide to go (good walking boots are a must!).
 It was one of the highlights of the walk and we even saw some people doing proper climbing.